BROKEN SKY

 The man walked away and Jack got ready to run.

-Through the years, repetition had taught him to dream lucidly, to know when he was asleep and have partial control over his dreams.
+Through the years, repetition had taught him to dream lucidly, to know when he was asleep and to have partial control over his dreams.
 Most of them.
 He’d tried so many things to alter the flow, but this dream always ended in the same spot.

 And then he was there, jogging through a field of pine saplings.
-I did it.
-I skipped ahead.
+“I did it!
+I skipped ahead!”

 The stranger stood below a natural dam, a moraine-like pile of fallen stone, exactly where he’d be if Jack had followed.
 He pointed to the top of the heap. “… answer.”